majornoid/adventOfCode/README.md

-These are my solutions to problem in the annual Advent of Code event by Eric Wastl
+These are my solutions to problems in the annual Advent of Code event by Eric Wastl

 More info here:
 https://adventofcode.com/